arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 # The Board
 ## Application Examples
-The Arduino® Portenta X8 has been designed for high performance embedded computing applications in mind, based on the quad core NXP iMX8M Processor.
+The Arduino® Portenta X8 has been designed for high performance embedded computing applications in mind, based on the quad core NXP® i.MX 8M Mini Processor.
 The Portenta form factor enables the use of a wide range of shields to expand upon its functionality.
 - **Embedded Linux:** Kickstart the deployment of Industry 4.0 with Linux Board Support Packages running on the feature packed and energy efficient Arduino® Portenta X8.
 Make use of the GNU toolchain to develop your solutions free from technological lock in.
 - **High performance networking:** The Arduino® Portenta X8 includes Wi-Fi and Bluetooth connectivity to interact with a wide range of external devices and networks providing high flexibility.
 Additionally, Gigabit Ethernet interface provides high speed and low latency for the most demanding of applications.
 - **High speed modular embedded development:** The Arduino® Portenta X8 is a great unit for developing a wide range of custom solutions.
 The high density connector provides access to many functions, including PCIe connectivity, CAN, SAI and MIPI.
 Alternatively, use the Arduino ecosystem of professionally designed boards as a reference for your own designs.
 Low-code software containers allow for rapid deployment.